 - A post on your social media accounts.
 Please tag us at #murdocktrust or @murdocktrust and connect with us on Facebook, Instagram, Twitter, and LinkedIn.

 The Trust requests that press releases, publications, public addresses, and social media announcements resulting from a grant include acknowledgment of support by the M.J.
 Murdock Charitable Trust.
 We are happy to assist you in reviewing these materials and providing content about the Trust.
 If you would like to use our logo, please contact us in advance for a logo file and to confirm proper use.

 Notifying Us of Your Grant Publicity

 We would appreciate copies of any of these announcements as we may share the exciting news on our website and social media.
-Please email announcements or requests for use of our logo to our communications team at firstname.lastname@example.org or 360-694-8415.
+Please email announcements or requests for use of our logo to our communications team or call 360-694-8415.

 We prefer that you not spend your valuable resources on plaques or other items that you may wish to send us in acknowledgement of the receipt of this grant.
 Having the privilege of supporting the great work you do is reward enough.